 - The quality of the speaker is not as great as you might like it to be.

-- The headphone jack in the cruiser is often known to malfunction.
+- The headphone jack in the Cruiser has been known to malfunction.

 Both of these have their own advantages and disadvantages, just like any other product.
 When it comes to the Crosley Voyager vs. Cruiser, which of the two is better for you depends on your personal tastes and requirements.